 Quick Reference Resources

-Intake Hours of Operation
+Admissions Hours of Operation

 In the greater KC Metro and beyond we often see (or even care for!) community cats.
 Community cats, also called feral cats, are unowned cats who live outdoors.
 Like indoor cats, they belong to the domestic cat species (felis catus).
 However, community cats are generally not socialized, or friendly, to people, and are therefore unadoptable.
 They live full, healthy lives with their feline families, called colonies, in their outdoor homes.
 They are masters of their domain, finding resources such as food, water, and shelter on their own– even in extreme cold and heat.